LeBron James among California wildfire evacuees after blaze erupts near Getty Center in Los Angeles

 WILDFIRE THREAT SPARKS SEED-COLLECTION PROJECTS TO REFOREST CHARRED HILLSIDES

 The blaze is moving west, away from the Getty Center, with the greatest threat to the moment in the Mountain Gate and the Mandeville Canyon and Bundy areas in western Los Angeles County, according to Scott.
+The National Weather Service in Los Angeles said that Santa Ana winds are gusting up to 66 mph over the area that is forecast to decrease by Monday night.

+Wind gusts with speeds up to 30 and 40 mph are still being reported across portions of California, which are expected to continue over the course of the next 48 hours, Fox News Meteorologist Adam Klotz said on "Fox & Friends."

+"Unfortunately I do think this wildfire story is something we're going to be talking about at least into the middle of this upcoming week," he said.

 The blaze in Southern California comes as the Tick Fire near Santa Clarita was 70 percent contained as of Sunday night.
 Up north, crews are grappling with a wildfire in Sonoma County that officials say covers 85 square miles and caused the evacuation of nearly 200,000 people.